ArchipelagoMW/Archipelago/docs/adding games.md

 Obscurity is your enemy – there will likely be little to no emulator or modding information, and you’d essentially be working from scratch.

-## How to Distribute Game Modifications:
+## How to Distribute Game Modifications
 **NEVER EVER distribute anyone else's copyrighted work UNLESS THEY EXPLICITLY GIVE YOU PERMISSION TO DO SO!!!**

 This is a good way to get any project you're working on sued out from under you.